 - All equipment has no rough edges and sharp points

-- Ropes, chains and cables are not be frayed, damaged or excessively worn
+- Ropes, chains and cables are not to be frayed, damaged or excessively worn

 - S-hooks are closed tightly (within the thickness of a dime)